 Can you jump-start an electric car?

-If you’ve ever jump-started a petrol or diesel car, you’ll be familiar with the search for a pair of jump leads.
+If you have ever jump-started a petrol or diesel car, you’ll be familiar with the search for a pair of jump leads.
 You’ll also need to locate the electric car’s 12-volt battery, which is likely to be under the bonnet or in the boot.
 Check the car’s handbook if you are struggling to locate it.

 Do not jump-start your car using another electric vehicle.
 You MUST use a petrol or diesel car.
 You should also ensure that your electric car isn’t plugged in during the jump-start process.